What We Look for in The Perfect House Sit

 We both adore pets!

-Dogs, cats, turtles, guinea pigs, … etc. We love them and at one time or another have had them as pets and cared for them.
+Dogs, cats, turtles, guinea pigs, … etc. We love them all!
+And at one time or another have had them as pets and cared for them.

 However, we know our limits and capabilities.
-House sits with too many animals are beyond our current capabilities since we're sightseeing and working.
+House sits with too many animals are beyond our current capabilities since we're sightseeing and working as well.

 Committing to a house sit with too many animals would be a disservice to the pets and the homeowners.